Sarthak-16XO/Fyle-Assignment/README.md

 Open the project folder in VS Code and on index.html file , do right click and select Open with live server.

 You will redirected to your browser where the project will be running.

+## Working
+Enter the github username to search for the user profile and repositories.

+For searching between repositories enter the repository name in the input and hit enter.
+If you want to show all repos again empty the input and click enter.